YamilaTimmer/depmap-dashboard/README.md

 This application shows gene expression over cell lines and can be used to interpret certain relations between gene expression and different cancer types.
 The application also allows filtering on age category, sex, and ethnic background, so relations might also be found.
 Please see the [appendix](README.md#appendix) or the application for all possible options within these filters.

 A gene is a piece of DNA that codes for a protein. **Gene expression** means how much a gene is transcripted to RNA and then translated to a protein.
 The more this occurs, the higher a gene is expressed.
 Cancer can be linked to gene expression.
 For example, certain genes that prevent cancer (tumor-suppressor genes) might not be expressed as much in patients with cancer.
 It also works the other way around, genes that can cause cancer (oncogenes) are often seen in higher expression levels in patients with cancer.
-The expression of the genes can be found in `OmicsExpressionProteinCodingGenesTPMLogp1.csv`.
+The expression of the genes can be found in the downloaded expression file, `OmicsExpressionProteinCodingGenesTPMLogp1.csv`.

 The **cell lines** refer to populations of cells that are derived from patients with different types of cancer.
 This allows for 'in vitro' research, which is done outside of the patient, which has the benefit that it can be studied without potentially harming the patient.
-Information about the cell lines can be found in `Model.csv`.
+Information about the cell lines can be found in the downloaded meta data file, `Model.csv`.

 ## Examples